Playday is an annual celebration of children and young people’s play which traditionally takes place on the first Wednesday in August.

-As well as a celebration of children’s right to play, Playday is a campaign that highlights the importance of play in children’s lives.
-Campaigning for play where you live can make a huge difference not only to local children and families, but to whole communities.
+As well as a celebration of children and young people’s right to play, Playday is a campaign that highlights the importance of play in children and young people’s lives.
+Campaigning for play where you live can make a huge difference not only to local children, young people and families, but to whole communities.

 Play on the Longest Day, Scotland